0hsn/hence/README.md

 pipeline.re_add_task(function_2, uid="r_func")

 output = pipeline.run()

+# or in parallel, since these tasks are not dependent
+output = pipeline.run(True)
 ```

 This function outputs a dictionary containing all function returns, by function name or uid (if used).